Raphhh/pumpkin/README.md

 Currently, Pumpkin support only csv files, but it can be evolved in future.

 Your data can be specific for the current test, or be common with several tests.
 Everything is determined by the data file path.
 If you want specific data, you have to locate the data file in the directory of your test.
-If you want common data, you hace to locate the data file in a common directory of your tests.
+If you want common data, you have to locate the data file in a common directory of your tests.

 #### The database config